Sihanoukville to Koh Rong (Slow Boat / Speed Boat)

 Koh Rong Boat

-I think it’s the best if you check out the websites to get more information about the departure times, but just in case I will show you the timetable of Speed Ferry Cambodia (that’s the most popular company):
+I think it’s the best if you check out the websites to get more information about the departure times, but just in case I will show you the timetable of Island Speed Ferry (that’s the most popular company):

 Sihanoukville to Koh Rong:

-• 9.00am, 11.00am, 3.00pm
+• 8.00am, 9.00am, 12.00pm, 3.00pm

 Return: